-The Zircon kernel's internal tracing system can be active on boot (and in fact is currently the default).
-This means that one can trace at least the kernel side of booting without extra effort.
-The data is already there, one just needs to collect it.
+The Zircon kernel's internal tracing system can be active on boot.
+This means that one can trace at least the kernel side of booting by setting a boot option.
+Then, once booting has finished, the data is already there, one just needs to collect it.

 Including kernel boot trace data in trace results

-As long as the kernel's internal trace buffer is not rewound the data
+Once you enable the kernel tracing boot parameter, as long as the kernel's internal trace buffer is

-is available to be included in the trace.
-This is achieved by passing
+not rewound, after boot, the data is available to be included in the trace.
+This is achieved by

 There are a few important things to note here.